Person wearing glasses and a yellow sweater with a white collar, smiling at the camera.

 • Curious about your emotional landscape

-• Open to exploring past experiences or patterns to better understand your current concerns
+• Open to exploring past experiences or patterns to better understand your current challenges

 • Interested in taking some risks to deepen your self-understanding